LeifHuenderML/Automata/README.md

 ![Automata Header](docs/images/AutomataLogo.png)

 Automata is an innovative game inspired by John Conway's Game of Life, utilizing a grid of cells as its primary structure.
 This game extends the classical cellular automaton concept by incorporating multiple rule sets, each offering a distinct layer of complexity and interaction dynamics.
+Automata utilizes the Nord color pallate and a minimalistic style.
 This was a collaborative project between Leif Huender, Aaron Froes, and Shaun Swant.

 ## Installation